nguyenchithien/CS210-Discrete-Structures/Assignments/Extra Credit/Chapter 1.3 Truth Tables/README.md

 Sometimes, you will have to build truth tables with *three* propositional variables, and you can customize the program to look like this:

 ![p and q and not r](images/three-variables.png)

+---

+## Turn In

+Upload your .py code file to the assignment dropbox